engsulta/MyWeatherApp/README.md

 - Shimmering views: it is good to show shimmering views while the screen starts loading for first time especially in case of the poor network but while switching will keep the cached presented fore simplicity reason I did not handle shimmering views but it is easy to do and put the shimmering cell instead of the actual one until the table loads and then dequeued the real one.

-- cell xibs: I usually prefer to use separate xib for each table/collection cell and not to be in the storyboard to be reusable but for simplicity in this demonstration app I made it implicitly in the storyboard.
+- cell xibs: I usually prefer to use separate xib for each table/collection cell and not to be in the storyboard to be reusable but for simplicity, in this demonstration app I made it implicitly in the storyboard.

 ![width=20%](Images/1.png)